Radiology/Imaging EMR Software

 E-Faxing and Emails: RIS physicians also require e-faxing and emailing facilities as well.
 The modem-based faxing services can be used to send and receive files.

-Billing: A Radiology Information System EMR helps simplify your medical billing procedures by automation and providing timely verification of insurance coverage.
+Billing: A Radiology Information System electronic medical record helps simplify your medical billing procedures by automation and providing timely verification of insurance coverage.

 HL7 Interface: The HL7 interface ensures that integration between EMR, PACS, and HIS remains tightly coded to ensure seamless data transfer.